 To obtain the best possible results, you need to find the best debt defense attorney in your area.
 You can search the Internet, or call your local bar association.
 Find out if there are any attorney referrals that you can contact.
 Ask your friends, neighbors, and relatives for recommendations.
 Or, ask your state’s bar association for help.

-At The Law Offices of Michael D. O’Brien, our dedicated team is experienced in negotiating and successfully defending against creditors who are abusive, unfair, and even deceptive.
+At Michael D. O’Brien & Associates, P.C., our dedicated team is experienced in negotiating and successfully defending against creditors who are abusive, unfair, and even deceptive.

 A debt collection case is highly stressful.
 At Michael D. O’Brien Attorney, we take pride in our team of highly trained attorneys who are dedicated to helping people get out of debt fast.
 Our lawyers are very knowledgeable and skilled at getting people off of debt.